alvpickmans/Dynamo-Dev-Starter-Kit/README.md

 - Within Visual Studio, create a new project.
 Under Visual C#, you should have two new templates: `Dynamo Template - ZeroTouch` and `Dynamo Template - Explicit Node`.
 - Fill in the parameters of your projects, seing on the panel on the rigth a preview of the `pkg.json` file that will get generated.
-- Once accepted, it will pull all the necessary Nuget packages and you'll be ready to go.
+- Once accepted, it will pull all the necessary Nuget packages.
+- Remember to set all references to `copy local = false` before start debugging.

 ![Usage](assets/images/usage.gif)